carpentries/instructor-training/checkout.md

 2. Take part in an online [discussion session](#discussion-session).
 3. Teach a short [demonstration lesson](#demo-lesson) online.

-We would like to get everyone through this process within two months of training, so please get started as soon as you can.
+We would like to get everyone through this process within two months of training.
-Anyone who has not completed within 90 days should contact their trainer, or the head of instructor training, to discuss reasons and options.
+Anyone who has not completed within 90 days should [contact us](mailto:{{page.email}}) to discuss reasons and options.

 ## Part 1: Submit a Small Change to One of Our Lessons